cdfoundation/foundation/CDF Webinars Guidelines.md

 * Obsolete, low-res (i.e., pixelated), and malformatted logos are an epidemic among conference presentations.
 * Visit [CDF Artwork](https://github.com/cdfoundation/artwork) page for CDF and CDF project logos.
-* High-res logos of over 1000 CI/CD projects, products, and companies are available in the [CDF Landscape](https://landscape.cd.foundation/) and the serverless and member landscapes.
+* High-res logos of over 100 CI/CD projects, products, and companies are available in the [CDF Landscape](https://landscape.cd.foundation/).
 All logos are in “card mode” and can be found with Cmd-F or Cntl-F from your browser.
 Note that all of these logos are stacked, not horizontal, and include the name.
 The logos are all the most current (or you can open a pull request if they’re not).
 * Please see the [CDF Style Guide](https://github.com/cdfoundation/foundation/blob/main/CDF%20Style%20Guide.md) which covers things like abbreviations to use as well as the proper capitalization of projects.